shelajev/lr-demo-answers-java/README.md

 2. Create the database called `qa` in your MySQL server
 3. Configure liquibase by creating a file called `liquibase.properties` in the project's root directory (example in `liquibase.properties.sample`)
 4. Update the database by running the schema migrations in the project's root directory with `$ liquibase update`
+5. Deployment options:
-5. Build a WAR and deploy it to an application server (e.g. Tomcat), you will have to put commons-logging-1.1.1.jar and jboss-logging-3.1.0.GA.jar into a global lib directory of the application server, they can't be packaged with the web application
+5.1.
+Build a WAR and deploy it to an application server (e.g. Tomcat), you will have to put commons-logging-1.1.1.jar and jboss-logging-3.1.0.GA.jar into a global lib directory of the application server, they can't be packaged with the web application
-6.1 Variation: use JRebel for development
+5.2.
+Variation: use JRebel for development
-6.2 Other variation: open the IntelliJ IDEA project files to run the application directly in an IDE
+5.3.
+Other variation: open the IntelliJ IDEA project files to run the application directly in an IDE
-7. Access the application through `http://localhost:8080/lr-demo-answers-java`
+6. Access the application through `http://localhost:8080/lr-demo-answers-java`

 Contributions are more than welcome!